xmos/lib_xua/doc/rst/sw_dfu.rst

 The DFU implementation in ``lib_xua`` is compliant with version 1.1 of `Universal Serial Bus Device Class Specification for Device Firmware Upgrade <https://www.usb.org/sites/default/files/DFU_1.1.pdf>`_.

-This section describes the DFU implementation in ``lib_xua``.
+This section describes the DFU implementation in ``lib_xua``, which is supported by ``lib_dfu``.
 For information about using a DFU loader to send DFU commands to the USB Audio device, refer to appnote `AN02019: Using Device Firmware Upgrade (DFU) in USB Audio <www.xmos.com/file/an02019>`_.

 The USB device descriptors expose a DFU interface that handles updates to the boot image of the device over USB.

 The host sends DFU requests as Host to Device Class requests to the DFU interface.
-On receiving DFU commands from the host, the ``DFUDeviceRequests`` function is called from the Endpoint 0 thread.
+On receiving DFU commands from the host, the ``dfu_usb_class_int_requests`` function is called from the Endpoint 0 thread.
 This function calls the DFU handler functions over the ``dfuInterface`` XC interface.
 The DFU handler thread, ``DFUHandler`` that implements the server side of the ``dfuInterface`` has to be scheduled on the same tile as the flash so it can access the flash memory.
-The ``dfuInterface`` interface essentially links USB to the `XMOS flash user library <https://www.xmos.com/file/libflash-api#libflash-api>`_.
+The ``dfuInterface`` interface essentially links USB to the `XMOS flash user library <https://www.xmos.com/documentation/XM-014363-PC/html/tools-guide/tools-ref/libraries/libquadflash-api/libquadflash-api.html>`_.

 The DFU interface is enabled by default (See ``XUA_DFU_EN`` define in `xua_conf_default.h`).
 When DFU is enabled, there are two sets of descriptors that the device can export, depending on the mode in which it operates.